ysmintor/Retrofit2RxjavaDemo/README.md

 ##License

-    Copyright 2015 Aspsine.
+    Copyright 2015 YorkYu.
 All rights reserved.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.